asarigun/TransGAN/README.md

 ## News

-Please wait for version 2.0 for TransGAN for CIFAR-10 dataset.
+Please wait for version 2.0 of TransGAN for CIFAR-10 dataset.

 ## Citation
 ```